 (1) Powerband.
 The problem for the fuel-injection system of a motocross engine is that it has to work over a very wide rpm range.
 A fuel injector that can deliver a perfect mixture at 5000 rpm is overworked to do the same thing at 13,000 rpm.
 All modern fuel-injected motocross bikes have a single-injector nozzle located the same distance away from the combustion chamber as an old-school carb.
-All of them, save for the dual-injector KX250F?which has the standard injector and a second one upstream in the air boot.
+All of them, save for the dual-injector KX250F—which has the standard injector and a second one upstream in the air boot.
+When first released, Kawasaki’s dual-fuel concept was a revelation.
+It was expected that every manufacturer would adopt the idea of dual injectors…but they didn’t.
+Kawasaki has stuck with the idea and has produced very strong and broad powerbands every since it was introduced in 2012.

 (2) Intake pressure.
 With a carburetor, the fuel must enter the intake tract and rely on intake pressure to draw fuel out of the float bowl and blend it with the incoming air.
 Electronic fuel injection doesn’t rely on intake pressure; instead, it has a fuel pump that sprays fuel into the intake tract in metered doses.
 And, Kawasaki’s dual-injector system has a primary and a secondary injector that both work together to deliver the optimum amount of fuel based on rpm, throttle opening and other sensor data.